Have you ever experienced theft, vandalism, or other crime on your construction site?

 The security installer needs to know if there will be a lot of dust on the job site so they can come up with a cleaning strategy.

-In fact, for construction site security cameras to work well, the lenses must always be clean.
+In fact, for site cameras to work well, the lenses must always be clean.

 9. Is it required to verify a person’s credentials when they arrive?